flowchain/devify-server/README.md

 *Devify* is written in 100% JavaScript and designed to be light-weight.
 It aims to help developers to create IoT application servers, faster.

+## What's a Devify ?

+Devify is a sub-project of [WoT.City](https://wotcity.com/WoTCity-WhitePaper.pdf) software framework that it proposes a new design software architecture for the development of interoperable Internet of Things (IoT) application server on IoT devices.
+To begin creating and developing customized such IoT application servers, the Devify provides several boilerplates (project templates) can be used immediately.

 ## Introduction

 Devify is an open source project to develop a set of boilerplates for getting started with IoT device servers.
 It aims to help you developing device server running on IoT devices and using emerging web technologies.

-In addition, Devify open source project, or **Devify**, itself is a software framework.
+## Technology

+Devify itself is a broker server that implements REST-style RPC operations.
+Moreover, the code size of the Devify is extremely light weight; thus, it can run on laptops, mobile devices, and even resource-constrained devices.

 ## Quickstart